dhupee/dotfiles-old/README.md

 - [x] automate my Bottles setting update ~~(Use python for creating file name with regex, iirc bash dont have regex)~~ manage to made one in bash script
 - [x] saving osu's songs/skins/data and other big files to google drive/dropbox(need to find the cli)
 - [ ] (URGENT) making one-liner scripts for micro only, incase i need SSH works
+- [ ] make a script to backup my files from mega to my home dir, with making the dir, and file size checking to just to make sure